ekumenlabs/fruit_detection/README.md

 ## Training the model

-To train a model you need a NVidia Omniverse synthetic dataset built in the previous step.
+To train a model you need a NVIDIA Omniverse™ synthetic dataset built in the previous step.
 You first need to set up the following environment variable:

 ```bash
 export DATASET_NAME=YYYYMMDDHHMMSS_out_fruit_sdg